Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IbOMZmlYbD8.md

 ### Transcript

-> uh jason smith statues and update five no one wants that no and i'm sure you're not even asking because you want it you just want you just be like do i need to steer clear of update 5 or not yeah that's it yeah
+> jason smith statues and update five no one wants that no and i'm sure you're not even asking because you want it you just want you just be like do i need to steer clear of update 5 or not yeah that's it yeah